Legonzaur/blog/_posts/2023-07-01-tone-introduction-en.markdown

 Before presenting it, here is a brief introduction of its context.
 ### Titanfall 2
-Titanfall 2 is a first person shooter released in 2016, developped by Respawn and published by EA.
+Titanfall 2 is a first person shooter released in 2016, developed by Respawn and published by EA.

-It has been subject of multiple [multiple dramas][harmony-redtape] around 2020.
-During this period, game hacks and security flaws has been exploited during multiple months, making the game serverse unplayable.
+It has been subject of [multiple dramas][harmony-redtape] around 2020.
+During this period, game hacks and security flaws has been exploited during multiple months, making the game servers unplayable.

 ### Northstar
 [Northstar][northstar] is a community project that was born because of the inaccessibility of the official Titanfall2 servers.
 Northstar allows anyone to host their own game servers.